icleary5/SafelyYouChallenge/README.md

 For uptime, the calculation is intentionally minimal: it stores only the **first and most recent heartbeat timestamps**, along with a **count of heartbeats received**.
 This avoids retaining the full history of events while still allowing accurate uptime metrics to be derived.

 For average upload duration, the system uses the **incremental mean algorithm** to maintain a running average.
 Instead of storing all observed durations, it keeps only the **current mean and the count of samples**, updating the average as new data arrives.
 This achieves the same goal - accurate averaging - without the overhead of accumulating historical data.

-To support auditability and potential error recovery, the system also includes a streaming mechanism.
-Incoming device data is **forwarded to an external service interface**, though in the current demonstration setup, that data is simply discarded.
-This design decouples ingestion from storage, ensuring the server remains **highly responsive and protected from overload**, while leaving room to integrate persistent logging or downstream processing in a production environment.

 ---